patooworld/vsixvhax/Installation.md

 ### Releases

-The easiest way to install the latest vshaxe release is by searching the VSCode marketplace for "vshaxe":
+The easiest way to install the latest vshaxe release is by searching the VSCode marketplace for "Haxe":

 ![](images/installation/marketplace.gif)